Oleksandr Zinchenko (footballer): International career

 On 12 October 2015, Zinchenko debuted for Ukraine in a UEFA Euro 2016 qualifying match against Spain.
 He scored his first international goal in a friendly match against neighbours Romania in Turin, which Ukraine won 4–3 on 29 May 2016.
-Zincenko also became Ukraine's youngest player to score an international goal at the age of 19 years and 165 days, beating a record held since 1996 by Andriy Shevchenko.
+Zinchenko also became Ukraine's youngest player to score an international goal at the age of 19 years and 165 days, beating a record held since 1996 by Andriy Shevchenko.
 Zinchenko was included in Ukraine's squad for Euro 2016, appearing as a substitute for Viktor Kovalenko in both of Ukraine's first two matches, against Germany and Northern Ireland as Ukraine failed to score and were the first team eliminated.

 On 24 March 2021, in a match against France, Zinchenko became Ukraine's youngest player captain in their history at the age 24 years and 98 days.
 Later on, he was included in the squad for UEFA Euro 2020.
 On 29 June 2021, he scored the first goal and assisted the second goal in the Euro 2020 round of 16 match against Sweden, which ended in a 2–1 win for Ukraine after extra time, for which he was awarded the Star of the Match.

+In May 2024, Zinchenko was called up to represent Ukraine at UEFA Euro 2024.

 Personal life

 In August 2020, Zinchenko married journalist Vlada Sedan.
 Their first child, a daughter, was born in August 2021.
 In August 2023, the couple welcomed their second daughter.
 Zinchenko identifies as an Eastern Orthodox Christian.

 He is a vocal opponent of the Russian invasion of Ukraine.
 On 24 February 2022, he wrote on his Instagram that he wished for Vladimir Putin, the President of Russia, to die the most painful of deaths.
 The post was later deleted, with Zinchenko claiming Instagram had deleted it rather than him.
-In October 2023, he expressed his support to Israel during their Gaza war.
+In October 2023, he expressed solidarity with Israel following the October 7 attacks.
 In an interview with the BBC in April 2024, Zinchenko expressed his willingness to fight in his home country should he be called up, and said that he had donated about £1 million to help people affected by the war in Ukraine.

 In 2023, Zinchenko founded Passion UA, an esports organisation currently competing in Counter-Strike 2 and Dota 2 and formerly in Apex Legends.
 Zinchenko would stand-in for his Counter-Strike team in a YaLLa Compass Spring 2024 Contenders match against Bleed Esports on 8 February 2024, ultimately losing the match 2–1.
 On 24 November 2024 Passion UA upset Astralis to qualify to the Perfect World Shanghai Major 2024.
 On 19 August 2025 Passion UA would purchase the core of Complexity Gaming's Counter-Strike 2 division following their exit from the scene, becoming a North American based team.